libvips/libvips/_posts/2019-08-18-libvips-in-oss-fuzz.md

 title: libvips in OSS Fuzz
 ---

-Thanks to work by @omira-sch, libvips has been in [OSS Fuzz](https://github.com/google/oss-fuzz) for about three weeks.
+Thanks to work by Oscar Mira (@omira-sch), libvips has been in [OSS Fuzz](https://github.com/google/oss-fuzz) for about three weeks.
 I'm very happy to be able to report that only one real bug has been found so far, and none in the last five days.